thanasaksrisuwan/go-with-me/README.md

 # GO WITH ME(Unfinished)

-## Project Overview

-The Go with me project is a web application designed to facilitate shared rides between drivers and passengers.
-The application allows users to register as either a driver or a passenger and create, accept, start, and complete trips.
-The project uses Laravel for the backend and Vue.js for the frontend.

 ## ⚠️ Warning

 **This project is currently unfinished and may contain bugs or incomplete features.
 Use at your own risk.**